sahilrajput03/mongo-quick/Readme.md

 ~~Quick tip 5: Add dev script `nodemon -q -x node.exe --no-warnings index.js` in package.json file.~~

-Now you don't need to make it difficult to start using this awesome library.
+Now you don't need to make it difficult to start using this 👉awesome library.
 You just install and start using `mongo-quick` in any existing project.

 ## Alert